l3g3nd2410/MMC/README.md

 ![MMC-logo](https://github.com/user-attachments/assets/e67c4824-62c2-4a82-9144-9e4e973634e1)
 ## Description :

-This mod was created to change map ingame to a modded one by creating a vote for it
+This mod was created to change map ingame to a modded one by creating a vote for it ⚠️ **only for pc players**

 ## Features :
 - The mod will display in the map list : the modded maps that the user has downloaded (mod.io and steam workshop)